ferrous-systems/rust-exercises/exercise-book/src/simple_db.md

 - a command with trailing data, where the second substring's length is longer than 0 -> Error::TrailingData
 - a command where `\n` is the last part, and the second substring is of length 0 -> generic command

 Split the input with `splitn()` using `' '` as delimeter and 2 as the max number of substrings.
 The method returns `Some(T)` where T is an iterator over the substrings, and `None` when there are no substrings.
 Note, that even an empty str `""` is a substring.
-This allows us to distiguish the following cases
+This allows us to distiguish the following cases:

 - `Some(T)` contains all methods that have either one or two substrings -> generic Command
 - `None` is returned if no substrings are returned -> Error::UnknownError